sunimalherath/orderfoodonline/README.md

 # Order Food Online API

-This is a solution for the "Advance Challenge" of the Oolio group's back-end challenge.
+This is a solution for the "Advanced Challenge" of the Oolio group's back-end challenge.

 The description of the challenge can be found in [here.](https://github.com/oolio-group/kart-challenge/tree/advanced-challenge/backend-challenge)
 API Schema for the solution can be found in [here.](https://github.com/sunimalherath/orderfoodonline/blob/main/docs/openapi.yaml)